 - 5. An individual under twenty-one years of age may remain in an area of a site where beer, wine, or sparkling wine is sold in accordance with the conditions of an event permit issued pursuant to section 5-02-01.1. - 6.
-An individual who is eighteen years of age or older but under twenty-one years of age may be employed by a restaurant as provided in subsection 2 to serve and collect money for alcoholic beverages, if the individual is under the direct supervision of an individual twenty-one or more years of age, but may not be engaged in mixing, dispensing, or consuming alcoholic beverages.
-Any establishment where alcoholic beverages are sold may employ individuals from eighteen to twenty-one years of age to work in the capacity of musicians under the direct supervision of an individual twenty-one or more years of age. - 7.
+A restaurant may employ an individual who is eighteen years of age or older but under twenty-one years of age as provided in subsection 3 to serve and collect money for alcoholic beverages, if the individual is under the direct supervision of an individual twenty-one or more years of age, but may not be engaged in mixing, dispensing, or consuming alcoholic beverages.
+Any establishment that sells alcoholic beverages may employ an individual from eighteen to twenty-one years of age to work on the premises as a musician, disc jockey, or entertainer, or to perform duties directly related to working as a musician, disc jockey, or entertainer if the individual is under the direct supervision of an individual twenty-one or more years of age.
+Page No. 4 - 7.
 For purposes of this section, an individual is not twenty-one years of age until eight a.m. on that individual's twenty-first birthday. - 8.
-If an individual is convicted of this section, the court shall consider the following in mitigation: - a.
-After consuming the alcohol, the underage individual was in need of medical assistance as a result of consuming alcohol; and - b.
+If an individual is convicted of this section, the court shall consider the following in mitigation: a.
+After consuming the alcohol, the underage individual was in need of medical assistance as a result of consuming alcohol; and b.
 Within twelve hours after the underage individual consumed the alcohol, the defendant contacted law enforcement or emergency medical personnel to report that the underage individual was in need of medical assistance as a result of consuming alcohol.